nishantg98/email/README.md

 - **Never** commit `config.py` with your real credentials to version control
 - Use App Passwords, not your regular email password
 - Keep your resume file secure
+- `sent_applications.csv` contains real recipient email addresses — it's gitignored by default; don't remove that entry or commit the file

 ### Email Limits
 - Gmail: ~500 emails per day for regular accounts